oddbird/oddleventy/content/work/quarqnet.md

   - Responsive Styles
 planning:
   - title: User Profiles
-    icon: users
+    icon: icons/users
+    text: |
-    text: "Together, we identified three distinct users \u2013\nathletes, coaches,\
+      Together, we identified three distinct users -- athletes, coaches, and friends/family.
-      \ and friends/family.\nEach type of user\nwanted to use QuarqNet\nin unique\
-      \ ways.\nAthletes, the primary users,\nmight use the app\nto track routes and\
+      Each type of user
+      wanted to use QuarqNet
+      in unique ways.
+      Athletes, the primary users,
+      might use the app
+      to track routes and stats
+      in real time,
+      connect with other athletes,
-      \ stats\nin real time,\nconnect with other athletes,\nor share stats on third-party\
+      or share stats on third-party sites.
-      \ sites.\nA friend may want to\ncheck an athlete's location\nto meet up for\
+      A friend may want to
+      check an athlete's location
+      to meet up for an activity,
-      \ an activity,\nand a coach may want to\ntrack an athlete's progress over time.\n"
+      and a coach may want to
+      track an athlete's progress over time.
   - title: User Stories
-    icon: theater
+    icon: icons/theater
+    text: |
-    text: "We created an itemized list of user stories \u2013\na representation of\
+      We created an itemized list of user stories -- a representation of all the user interactions.
-      \ all the user interactions.\nEach user story defined one task\nthat an athlete,\
+      Each user story defined one task
+      that an athlete, coach, or friend
-      \ coach, or friend\nmight want to accomplish on QuarqNet.\nBefore beginning\
+      might want to accomplish on QuarqNet.
+      Before beginning development,
-      \ development,\nwe estimated the user stories,\nand Quarq prioritized them.\n\
+      we estimated the user stories,
+      and Quarq prioritized them.
+      The process of
-      The process of\ncreating, estimating, and prioritizing user stories\ncontinued\
+      creating, estimating, and prioritizing user stories
+      continued throughout the project,
-      \ throughout the project,\nallowing Quarq to remain up-to-date\nand in control\
+      allowing Quarq to remain up-to-date
-      \ of the project cost and scope.\n"
+      and in control of the project cost and scope.
   - title: Data Models
-    icon: site-map
+    icon: icons/site-map
     text: |
       The data model provides a sense
       of back-end database structure